 - A change where the number of credits obtained from compulsory modules is being increased in a manner that reduces student module choice.

-Where the student representatives on the LCF object to the planned change, the school will need to seek approval for the proposal (if it still wishes to go ahead) from QSC.
+Where the student representatives on the SSF object to the planned change, the school will need to seek approval for the proposal (if it still wishes to go ahead) from QSC.